Nicolas Lebel

-Colonel Nicolas Lebel (18 August 1838 – 6 May 1891), after whom the French military's Lebel rifle was named.
+Colonel Nicolas Lebel (18 August 1838 – 6 May 1891) was a French firearm designer, after whom the French military's Lebel rifle was named.

 Biography

 Nicolas Lebel was born in Saint-Mihiel (Meuse) near Verdun.
 Interested by the prospects of a military career he enrolled in the Saint-Cyr Military Academy in 1855.

 In 1857, he joined the 58th Infantry Regiment as a second lieutenant.
 During the Franco-Prussian War of 1870–1871, he was a captain and company commander.
 In September 1870, he was captured after the Sedan encirclement and became a prisoner-of-war.

 Released from captivity after the Treaty of Frankfurt, he found a command in Tours, during the years of intense reorganization of the French Army which followed the 1871 defeat.
 He was appointed major in 1876, and dedicated himself to the improvement of infantry weaponry.
 His competence was soon recognized and in 1883, the Minister for War, General Thibaudin, entrusted him to direct the army's École Normale de Tir.
 The E.N.T. was the army's training center dedicated to improve shooting performance and recommend small arms improvements.

 In March 1884 he was made a member of the Commission des Armes à Répétition or Commission for repeating firearms.
 This commission was presided at the time by General Baptiste Tramond and included Colonel Basile Gras, Colonel Bonnet, Lt-Colonel Lebel, Castan, de Tristan, Captain Desaleux and last but not least Paul Vieille, the inventor of smokeless powder.
 It is this commission which formulated and supervised the execution of the fusil mle 1886 infantry rifle prototype.
 This project was carried out within slightly more than one year, between January 1886 and the date of formal adoption: April 1887.
 Lt-Colonel Lebel's direct contribution was the full-metal-jacket bullet or balle Lebel which had been formulated and extensively tested at the École Normale de Tir under his direction.
 He had been inspired by the promising results obtained somewhat earlier by Major Eduard Rubin of the Swiss Army who had invented the first copper-jacketed rifle bullets in 1882.
 Without the jacketed "Balle Lebel" ("Lebel bullet") the new Mle 1886 rifle's performance with Paul Vieille's smokeless powder, which imparted much higher velocities than black powder, would have been impossible to achieve.